reziamini/cpanel/README.md

 # Cpanel
 A simple library for using from Cpanel-API easily
-You can using from this library for working easily with Cpanel-API.
+You can use this library to work easily with Cpanel-API.

 ### Install Guide :
 ```shell